What is TENS?

 How do I get hold of one?

-So the cost privately is a sum of the weekly hire rate (ours is approximately $15/week and it’s recommended to hire it from about 37-38 weeks), the cost of the electrodes (which are one person use only) and the cost of the physiotherapy consult (minus a private health rebate where eligible).
+So the cost privately is a sum of the weekly hire rate, the cost of the electrodes (which are one person use only) and the cost of the physiotherapy consult (minus a private health rebate where eligible).